 NO PASSPORT NEEDED: 12 Best Beach Resorts in the U.S. for Families

-If you’re looking for a clear day, your best bet is to call the Visitor Center or Volcano House to check on what it looks like “on the ground” (do not trust an app or widget on this one) and be flexible.
+If you’re looking for a clear day, your best bet is to call the Visitor Center or Volcano House Hotel to check on the weather at Hawaii Volcanoes National Park.
+You want to get as realtime as possible when it comes to knowing what it looks like “on the ground” (do not trust an app or widget on this one), and for the best experience, it pays to be flexible.
 If you only set aside one day of your trip to the Big Island for the national park, there’s a chance you may not get the views you were hoping to see.
-That said, the park is magnificent and otherworldly no matter the weather and is most certainly worth the trip, especially if you’ a’re prepared with layers, rain gear, flashlights, good walking shoes, snacks, and water.
+That said, the park is magnificent and otherworldly no matter the weather and is most certainly worth the trip, especially if you’re prepared with layers, rain gear, flashlights, good walking shoes, snacks, and water.

-To this point, there are few places to find food or water in the park, so plan accordingly.
-While the town of Volcano is nearby, and there is one convenient store, you can’t guarantee it being open or having what your family may want or need.
-Also, even on the shortest hikes in Volcanoes, visitors need a lot of water—remember, it’s mostly fields of black rock!
+There aren’t many places to find food or water in the park, so plan accordingly.
+While the town of Volcano is nearby (and there’s a fantastic Thai food truck along the highway), and there is one store, you can’t guarantee it being open or having what your family may want or need.
+Also, even on the shortest hikes in Volcanoes, visitors need a lot of water—remember, it’s mostly fields of hot black rock.

 DISNEY DOES HAWAII: Should You Stay at Disney’s Aulani Resort in Hawaii?
 Here’s How to Decide

-And lastly, when lava flow is happening, it’s most impressive to see the park at night, and typically, access to that glowing red, steamy view (and photo op) is a walk in the very, very dark.
+And lastly, when lava flow is happening, it’s most impressive to see the park at night, when you’ll have to walk through darkness to get to that glowing red, steamy view (and photo op).
 If you stay for night viewing, come prepared for cold and dark—a phone’s flashlight will not be enough for night hiking, so definitely have one flashlight on hand for at least every two walkers (but best is one per person).

 Volcanoes’ Main Entrance leads you to your first stop at the Visitor Center to get oriented.
 Take the time to check out the maps, both flat and in relief, learn about the regularly changing conditions, and ask any questions before you head out.
+There are park rangers there to answer your questions, though you may have to wait in a line of curious visitors to ask yours.
 On a clear day or evening, your first vista should be out the back door of Volcano House across the street from the Visitor Center.

 HIGHLY RECOMMENDED: I Took a Dog on a Field Trip in Hawaii and it Was the Best

-The breathtaking view of Halema’uma’u Crater (within Kiluea Caldera) gives you a sense of the ever-changing nature of this park.
-From the Volcano House viewpoint, you can see where the lava lake has risen and fallen and where rock slides have changed the nature of this crater.
+The breathtaking view of Halema’uma’u Crater (within Kiluea Caldera) gives you a sense of the ever-changing nature of this park and its active volcanoes.
+From the Volcano House viewpoint 4,000 feet above sea level, you can see where the lava lake has risen and fallen and where rock slides have changed the nature of this crater.
 If it’s a time of visible lava, it’s best to get here either in the dark hours of the morning or in the late evening (check the park’s information page about parking and traffic for night visiting) to see the lava and smoke plume in the contrast of night; the best view, however, may be an access point around the sides of the crater.

 Given the change in lava activity, road and trail openings are variable, so always confirm with the National Parks Service.
 If it’s open, drive around Chain of Craters Road and stop at the sulfur banks for a treat.
 Sightseeing along this road will give you ample perspectives on the ever-changing Halema’uma’u crater on Kilauea.